Joyce Banda: Cabinet appointments and loss of 2014 presidential election

-On 26 April 2012, President Banda chose her cabinet, composed of 23 ministers and nine deputy ministers.
+On 26 April 2012, Banda chose her cabinet, composed of 23 ministers and nine deputy ministers.
 She gave herself several key portfolios to strengthen her own power as the country's leader.

-On 10 October 2013, a few days after returning from a trip to the UN, President Joyce Banda sacked her cabinet following the Capital Hill Cashgate scandal.
+On 10 October 2013, a few days after returning from a trip to the UN, Banda sacked her cabinet following the Capital Hill Cashgate scandal.
 On 15 October, a new cabinet was appointed, and notably Finance Minister Ken Lipenga and Justice Minister Ralph Kasambara were dropped from the cabinet.

 In May 2014 Joyce Banda was heavily defeated in the presidential election.
 She failed in an attempt to nullify the election.
 She did not attend the swearing in of the winner, Peter Mutharika, but offered him her congratulations.
 She lived outside Malawi beginning in 2014.
 A warrant for her arrest in connection with alleged corruption during her stint as President was announced on 31 July 2017, although she remained outside the country.
 She denied the charges and said that she would return to face them.